arnold@americantheaterfestival.com

 audiences.
 Both not-for-profit companies, supported

-by national and regional donors, have recently collaborated on critically
+by national and regional donors, have previosly collaborated on critically

 acclaimed productions of Theodore Bikel in Sholom